Gitstar-OC/Python-Notes/README.md

 ## Python Syntax

 Python is a flexible programming language used in various fields like software development, machine learning, and data analysis.
-It's highly popular among data professionals, so understanding its basic syntax and meaning is crucial for your career growth.
+It's highly popular among data professionals, so understanding its basic syntax and meaning is crucial `for` your career growth.
 This reading discusses Python's syntax and meaning, stressing the importance of practice and exposure to code.
 Syntax includes words representing objects and commands, while punctuation provides structure and context.
 The meaning conveyed by syntax, known as semantics, is best learned through hands-on experience.
 Additionally, following established guidelines ensures consistent style within the language.

 - **_Variables:_** Represent data stored as strings, tuples, dictionaries, lists, and objects.

  > (note: future readings explain these categories you can see them now by clicking on them!)

-- **_Keywords:_** Special words that are reserved for specific purposes and that can only be used for those purposes for ex => `in, not, or, for, while, return`
+- **_Keywords:_** Special words that are reserved `for` specific purposes and that can only be used `for` those purposes `for` ex => `in, not, or, `for`, while, return`

-- **_Operators:_** Symbols that perform operations on objects and values for ex => `+, -, *, /, **, %, //, >, <, ==`
+- **_Operators:_** Symbols that perform operations on objects and values `for` ex => `+, -, *, /, **, %, //, >, <, ==`

 - **_Expressions:_** A combination of numbers, symbols, and variables to compute and return a result upon evaluation